All children have the right to an excellent and rigorous art education.

 - The art used as a starting point reflects a wide range of classical and modern artists and styles from diverse backgrounds.

-The core elements of our curriculum are built into every project in the art curriculum.
+The core elements of our curriculum are built into every project:

 Generating and developing ideas: A sketchbook is used to plan for an outcome, develop and inform ideas and record observations.
 The sketchbook approach allows refining, research and honing of ideas as well as reflections on finished work.

 Making: Investigating the nature of materials and techniques allows the pupil to independently and confidently gain mastery and control to make choices that realise their intentions.
-The pupils develop experience and knowledge of art materials in carefully constructed art days.
-They use technology to explore animation, drawing and painting skills.
+The pupils develop skills and knowledge of art materials in carefully constructed artist led experiences.

-In Early Years, Art is part of the curriculum on a daily basis.
-The Early Years' team aim to develop pupils' understanding of key skills such as painting, colouring and collaging through hands on experiences.
-These experiences are cross-curricular and are related to the pupil’s wider curriculum studies.
+In Early Years Foundation Stage, Art is part of the curriculum on a daily basis.
+The Early Years team develop pupils' understanding of key skills such as painting, colouring, collage and 3D modelling through hands on experiences.
+These experiences are cross-curricular and are related to the pupil’s topic or story of the week.
+When the pupils transition to later Key Stages, these important skills provide a good foundation for future learning.

-In KS1 and KS2, we have resident artists who teach pupils a wide variety of key skills as they progress through the school.
+In Key Stage 1 and Key Stage 2, we have resident artists who teach pupils a wide variety of skills as they progress through the school.
 In KS1, pupils spend time exploring shape, form, space, colour and texture, whilst in KS2, the pupils move on to investigating visual and tactile qualities in materials and processes.
 Pupils are taught a range of skills and techniques which build year on year including: drawing, painting, collage, textiles, sculpture, printing and experimenting with a variety of materials.
 Expert teachers lead our pupils through an exploration of art, both past and present, in turn inspiring them to craft a range of work both inspired and inspirational.
+We follow the National Curriculum for Art and make meaningful links with other areas of learning in carefully designed lessons.